 “In amongst all of that, over a 20-year period, I got to learn a lot about business through sport.
-I got to a certain point in time where I was also doing a lot of artwork, a lot of paintings – I’ve got a strong artistic streak in my family, my brother’s a graphic designer, my sister’s an interior designer.
+I got to a certain point in time where I was also doing a lot of artwork, a lot of paintings – I’ve got a strong artistic streak in my family; my brother’s a graphic designer, and my sister’s an interior designer.

 “We grew up with my dad.
 He was a technical draughtsman, so we got taught from a young age how to draw.
-As I was doing more and more creative work, it got to the point where I felt I went as far as I could in sport, and I got offered the opportunity to have a solo exhibition, which I accepted, in 2004.
+As I was doing more and more creative work, it got to the point where I felt I went as far as I could in sport, and I got offered the opportunity to have a solo exhibition, which I accepted in 2004.

 “I thought it was time to grow up and get myself a proper job, so I became an artist!
 I did this exhibition in 2004, and I can honestly say it's the hardest thing I've ever done.
 The biggest challenge was not coming from a formal art education background, so I was an outsider artist in that respect,

-“The logistical side of things was one thing, but emotional side and the journey that you take as an artist, what it means to be an artist, is not as tangible.
-Let's say you're a bricklayer, you get charged for how many bricks that you can lay, for example.
+“The logistical side of things was one thing, but the emotional side and the journey that you take as an artist, what it means to be an artist, is not as tangible.
+Let's say you're a bricklayer, you get charged for how many bricks you can lay, for example.
 If you're a doctor, then your job is making people well again.
 As an artist, a lot of questions were posed - you could argue what I do is absolutely worthless; you can't eat it, you can't wear it, you can't use it for shelter.